 I am a PhD Candidate in Sociology and Social Policy at Princeton University, as the A. Watson Armour, III '33 Centennial Fellow.
-My major interests are in stratification/ inequality, economic sociology, family demography, welfare states, and emotions and mental health.
-My dissertation, Feeling Unequal, investigates how socio-economic inequality affects thoughts and feelings about the self, and vice-versa.
+My major interests are in stratification/ inequality, economic sociology and the sociology of work, emotions and mental health.
+My dissertation, The Self in Socio-Economic Stratification, asks if the way we think and feel about ourselves affects our economic outcomes, and, if it does, what the consequences of this are for inequality, and the integrity and health of the self.

 Before starting my PhD at Princeton, I was a Research Fellow in Columbia University’s Population Research Center (2011-13) and a Visiting Research Fellow in Public Policy at the University of Oxford (2010-11).
 I graduated double-first class in Social and Political Science from the University of Cambridge, and have a Masters in Quantitative Methods in the Social Sciences from Columbia University, where I was a Fulbright Scholar.